ambika-ks/MyWorks1/NODE PARAMETER-CHECK/README.md

 * It's done if the program returns `true` when the values are the same and `false` if they are not.

-## 💡 Hint
+##  Hint

-How many different ways can you solve this problem?
-Remember that there is not just one correct solution.
+There is not just one correct solution.

-## 🏆 BONUS
+## EXTRA

-If you have completed this activity, work through the following challenge with your partner to further your knowledge:
+Work through the following

 * What is the difference between `===` and `==` when comparing two values in JavaScript?